 Service Learning Opportunities

 Service Learning Requirements Service learning is giving time, without pay.
 One of the graduation requirements for Seattle Public Schools is 60 hours of Service Learning for all students.
-Ballard HS also offers an Above and Beyond award at graduation for students who complete 240 hours or more.
+Ballard HS also offers an Above and Beyond Award at graduation for students who complete 240 hours or more.

 Service learning allows students to learn and to apply academic, social and personal skills through activities and is important in helping build a resume for college, learn leadership, apply for jobs or other opportunities including scholarships.
 Students make a difference and address authentic community needs.
 As part of service learning, students are asked to reflect and report on their experiences.